ixcode/logback-joda/README.md

 </configuration>
 ```

 We've put some examples in the <a href="https://github.com/ixcode/logback-joda/tree/master/examples">examples</a> directory in both languages.
-The clojure one uses https://github.com/ixcode/clj-logging-config - ixcodes' fork of https://github.com/malcolmsparks/clj-logging-configso you will need to clone and install that too.
+The clojure one uses https://github.com/ixcode/clj-logging-config - ixcodes' fork of https://github.com/malcolmsparks/clj-logging-config so you will need to clone and install that too.

 ## WHY?